NREL/dw-tap-api/README.md

 ### Documentation

 Interactive HTML page with API documentation is produced using apiDoc.
-It can be recreated using:
+It can be recreated using (requires installing apiDoc locally):
 ```
 apidoc -i . -o doc/ -t apidoc-template
 ```
-The output can seen by opening `doc/index.html` in a browser.
+The output can be seen by opening `doc/index.html` in a browser.